 Afro-Peruvian music is a genre of music that emerged in Peru from the fusion of African, indigenous, and Spanish influences.
-It is closely linked to the history of slavery in Peru, as many Africans were brought to Peru as slaves during the colonial era.
+Peru’s history of slavery closely ties to the arrival of Africans brought as slaves during the colonial era.
+Afro-Peruvian music showcases African-derived rhythms and percussion instruments like the cajón (a wooden box drum) and the quijada (a jawbone used as a percussion instrument).

-Afro-Peruvian music is characterized by its use of African-derived rhythms and percussion instruments, such as the cajón (a wooden box drum) and the quijada (a jawbone used as a percussion instrument).
 The music also features call-and-response singing, often in Spanish and the Afro-Peruvian dialect of Spanish known as “Lima Spanish.”

 One of the most famous Afro-Peruvian musical styles is the “festejo,” which features a syncopated rhythm played on the cajón and other percussion instruments, as well as call-and-response singing and dancing.
 Other Afro-Peruvian styles include the “landó,” which is slower and more melancholic, and the “zamacueca,” which is a traditional Peruvian dance that has African and Spanish influences.